We help you make investments that matter. Here are the details.

 Depending on your financial situation, there may also be an upper limit to the amount you can invest in CoPower Green Bonds under Canadian securities law.
-You don’t need to worry about these limits as our online platform and our investor relations team will take care of these details but we have set out some guidance below for your information.
+You don’t need to worry about these limits as our investor relations team will take care of these details but we have set out some guidance below for your information.

 What do the terms accredited, eligible and public investor mean?